brandeis-ling131a-2018/TextAnalysis/Readme.md

 Some code is already given to you in `main.py`, most notably some import statements and empty function definitions.
 Do not change the names of those functions, doing so will break our tests.

+This repository also includes a file `test.py` with unit tests, which will be the same test file that we will use.
+We expect those tests to pass and will deduct points if they do not.
+However, there may be cases where you feel that the issue is not with your code but with the test, for example, and for the sake of argument, the test for `type_count()` might test whether your answer is between 7900 and 8100 (it doesn't, it is more liberal) and you have 7500 because you do some extra normalization.
+In that case, leave a comment at the top of your `main.py` file.

 ## Reading source data